aaaaaa123456789/gb-debug-information/debuginfo.md

       for mixed or unknown contents.
     * **Boot ROM flag**: if set, it indicates that the symbol's address represents an address in the boot ROM.
-      If this flag is set, the address flag MUST be set, the banked symbol flag MUST be cleared, and the bank field MUST be set to zero; the value field SHOULD contain an address in boot ROM space.
+      If this flag is set, the address flag MUST be set, the banked symbol flag MUST be cleared, and the bank field SHOULD be set to zero; the value field SHOULD contain an address in boot ROM space.
     * **Address flag**: if set, it indicates that the symbol represents an address.
       Otherwise, the symbol represents a 4-byte integer, not an address.
       If this flag is cleared, the size field MUST be set to zero, the invalid size flag MUST be set, the boot ROM and